PostHog/posthog-migrate-meta/README.md

 Note!
 It won't move over the following
 - Project API Key.
 You'll need to replace the API key in your code with the new API key.
 - Events/Persons.
-You'll need to use the [Migrator 3000 app](https://posthog.com/docs/apps/migrator-3000) to move events over.
-Do this first.
+You'll need to use the [Events migration tool](https://github.com/PostHog/posthog-migration-tools) afterwards.
 - "created by" information.
 Every object will appear as if it was created by you.
 - "created at" information.
 Every object will appear as if it was created on the time you ran this script.